Climate change in New Zealand: Carbon tax

-Preparing to meet its international commitments, in 2002 the Labour Party decided to implement a carbon tax, beginning in 2007.
-The proposed carbon tax would have applied to emissions from every sector of the whole economy, except for agricultural methane and nitrous oxide.
-The carbon tax policy was intended to be a precursor to emissions trading when it became internationally established.
-However, New Zealand First and United Future, Labour's support parties in the Government were opposed to the policy.
-In December 2005, the Coalition Government announced that following a review of climate change policy it would not implement the proposed tax.
+New Zealand Governments have unsuccessfully attempted to enact a carbon tax.

+In 2005, the Fifth Labour Government had proposed a carbon tax of NZ$15 per tonne of CO2 equivalent (US$14.47 after adjusting for inflation in 2021) to meet obligations under the Kyoto Protocol.
+The tax was scheduled to take effect from April 2007 and apply across most economic sectors, with an exemption for methane emissions from farming and provisions for special exemptions from carbon-intensive businesses if they adopted best-practice standards.

+After the 2005 election, two coalition parties supporting the Fifth Labour Government, NZ First and United Future, opposed the proposed tax, and it was abandoned in December 2005.

 The Green Party described the carbon tax backdown as "giving up on climate change" and "capitulating" to the anti-Kyoto lobby.

 The Environmental Defence Society described the withdrawal of the carbon tax as "pathetic" and a result of the NZ Government Climate Change Office being "captured" by vested interests such as energy intensive businesses and the Greenhouse Policy Coalition.

 Emissions trading scheme

-The Parliamentary Commissioner for the Environment also criticized the Scheme for its generous free allocations of emission units and the lack of a carbon price signal.
+The Parliamentary Commissioner for the Environment also criticised the Scheme for its generous free allocations of emission units and the lack of a carbon price signal.
 Greenpeace Aotearoa New Zealand criticised it for its total ineffectiveness at reducing emissions.
 In May 2011, the climate scientist James Hansen visited New Zealand for a speaking tour.
 Hansen drew huge crowds for his public talks.
 He said he did not agree with schemes like the NZETS which included forestry offsets.
 "In my opinion you have to have the simplest, transparent scheme so I just say it should be a flat fee proportional to the amount of carbon in the fuel."

 In 2014, the New Zealand Climate Party stated the emissions trading scheme "degenerated into a farce because the current emissions charges are far too low to address our steadily climbing emissions levels or to cover the damage these emissions are causing".
-In June 2019, Peter Whitmore, executive member of Engineers for Social Responsibility and founder of the Climate Party said: " We need to rapidly phase out the provision of free emissions units to trade exposed industries" as, in practice, they incentivize these industry to continue polluting.
+In June 2019, Peter Whitmore, executive member of Engineers for Social Responsibility and founder of the Climate Party said: " We need to rapidly phase out the provision of free emissions units to trade exposed industries" as, in practice, they incentivise these industry to continue polluting.